nicolaneo/fair_vaccination_with_im/README.md

 ## Running influence maximization experiments
+In the `vaccination_experiments` folder, we setup and conduct our method for vaccinating with influence maximization.
+Our main contribution is in `vaccination methods.py`.
-1. Run `influence_maximization_experiments.py` followed by your choice of MSA and vaccination experiment.
+Run `influence_maximization_experiments.py` followed by your choice of MSA and vaccination experiment.
 E.g. `influence_maximization_experiments.py Philadelphia just_im`.
+The choice of experiments are:
+* `no_vax`: free-spreading Covid-19 with no vaccination strategy.
+* `random_vax`: randomly selecting CBGs to vaccinate up to the vaccine budget.
+* `vax_oldest`: this is our proxy for the current strategy, which selects CBGs with the highest median age up to the budget.
+* `just_im`: selecting CBGs to vaccinate using influence maximization, with no additional fairness constraints.
+* `im_eq_treatment`: influence maximization with equal treatment for racial groups.
+* `im_with_income`: influence maximization with equal treatment for income groups.
+* `im_with_age`: influence maximization with age-associated risk weights using the CBG median age.
+* `imr_ima`: the combination of equal treatment for racial groups and using age-associated risk weights.
+* `imi_ima`: the combination of equal treatment for income groups and using age-associated risk weights.